-Reading is loved by many but when it comes to practising it on a regular basis a lot of people fail.
-Ever wonder why?
+A lot of people love reading but when it comes to practising it on a regular basis most of them fail.
+Wonder why?

 More often than not daily life, responsibilities and “important” things come in between you and your love for the written word.
 Oft times we get too involved or busy in other things that we have no time for something as “time-consuming” or as “frivolous” as reading.
 Right?
 WRONG.
-All these are nothing more than excuses that we tell ourselves because if you really wanted to read, you will read – simple as that.
+All these are nothing more than excuses!
+If you really want to read, you will read – simple as that.

-If you love books then they should be important enough for you to make some place for them in your everyday life.
-Reading is my first love and I manage to read anywhere from 2 to 8 books a month.
-I am a writer and manuscript critic, so sometimes work does come in the way, but so far as I can remember, in the last 7 years I cannot remember a time when I wasn’t reading something.
-Being a writer it is kind of a necessity for me, but the truth of the matter is that I would not have been a writer in the first place had it not been for my love of books reading.
+If you love books then they should be important enough for you to make some place for them in your daily life.
+Reading is my first love and I manage to read anywhere from 5 to 8 books a month.
+I am a writer, editor in chief and a manuscript critic, so sometimes work does come in the way, but so far as I can remember, in the last 7 years I cannot remember a time when I wasn’t reading something.
+Being a writer it is kind of a necessity for me, but the truth of the matter is that I would not have been a writer in the first place had it not been for my love of reading books.

-This article is for those book lovers who haven’t been able to cultivate a reading habit for some reason and need a direction to follow or have, for some reason, fallen out of the habit of reading regularly and are looking for a way back in.
+This article is for those book lovers who, for whatever reason, haven’t been able to cultivate a reading habit and need a little nudge, and for those who have somehow, fallen out of the habit of reading regularly and are looking for a way back in.
 This article is also for those parents who want to incorporate a reading habit in their child’s or teen’s routine.

-Check the pricing of the books on your to-read list online, if you like what you see then buy the books in your preferred format.
-If the prices of paperbacks or hardbacks are too much, then try going for e-books; they are generally cheaper and can be read on any device including the most basic smartphones.
-If you don’t like what you see, then check your local bookstores or get the book from a library in your area library (if you are in India, JustBooks is a very good library option and serves great online too.)
+Check the pricing of the books on your reading list online, if you like what you see then buy the books in your preferred format.
+If the prices of paperbacks and hardbacks are too much, then try going for e-books; they are generally cheaper and can be read on any device including the most basic smartphones.
+If you don’t like what you see, then check your local bookstores or get the book from a library in your area (if you are in India, JustBooks is a very good library option and has a great online service too.)

-Living in this amazing digital age provides so many options when it comes to book formats, so go crazy and try them all!
+Living in this amazing digital age provides us with so many options when it comes to book formats, so go crazy and try them all!
 You might love the snazzy new Electronic or Audio versions of books that you might have been sceptical about.
 Get at least two e-books and one audiobook.
 You can get free classic ebooks at Project Gutenberg (if you are in India, this link might not work, try this one instead.)
-And you can find tons of free classic audiobooks at LibriVox so you can try those instead of buying new ones which are horrendously priced in India.
+For free classic audiobooks, you can visit LibriVox.
+Audiobooks are horrendously priced in India so this website is a great starting point if you are new to audiobooks.
 Though, you can try the free trial of Audible as well (I did and liked it so I buy a lot from there as they are pretty good.)

 3) Create goals